xwzappest/guide/ticktick/android_app/3_how_to_sign_out.md

-## How to sign out?
+### How to sign out?

-If you want to sign in with another account, or you do not want to set your account as a default account when you enter TickTick, you should sign out.
-You can slide the screen to the right from margin or click the bulleted list icon on the top left of the toolbar and then click your accoount name.
-After that you will find a option menu on the top right corner, click it and then choose “Sign Out”.
+1.Slide the screen to the right from margin or click the bulleted list icon on the top left of the toolbar.

+2.Click your accoount name.

+3.Click the option menu on the top right corner and then choose “Sign Out”.